ltpitt/bash-network-repair-automation/README.md

 ## Prerequisites

 - Download and install requirements:
+`sudo apt-get install fping -y`

-`sudo apt-get install ifupdown fping -y`
+- Optional.
+Note ifupdown isn't compatible with udev, which you may not be hip with replacing on your NAS OS `sudo apt-get install ifupdown -y`

 ## How to use